 21131 clock

-The complete list contains 7776 short English words, abbreviations and easy-to-remember character strings.
+The complete list contains 7776 short words, abbreviations and easy-to-remember character strings.
 The average length of each word is about 4.2 characters.
 The biggest words are six characters long.
-The list is based a longer word list posted to the Internet news group sci.crypt by Peter Kwangjun Suk.
+The English list is based on a longer word list posted to the Internet news group sci.crypt by Peter Kwangjun Suk.
 An alternative list, edited by Alan Beale, contains fewer Americanisms and obscure words.
-And there are lists for several other languages.
+And there are lists for many other languages.
 You can also download the Diceware word list in PDF format or in PostScript format.

 1 6 6 6 5